lutfi-haslab/mystack/readme.md

-Wellcome to P2RF Stack, stands for :
-- PostgreSQL
-- Prisma
-- React
-- Fastify
+Wellcome to Has-labs Stack collection, i have preference stack collection that i oftenly used, like below:
+1. P2RF - Stack (PostgreSQL, Prisma, React, Fastify)